SM 32x250 [2xM8] / N52 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+- Wide application in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: